Western Carolina University provides two degree programs and a certificate program designed to prepare students for jobs as leaders in education:

 The Ed.D.
 Program in Educational Leadership at WCU is a rigorous professional doctorate focused on the needs of senior level educational leaders.
 With concentrations in P-12 and Community College Leadership the program is designed for working adults.
 Cohorts progress through the program in hybrid courses that meet one weekend each month, reinforced and extended with regular online assignments and discussions.

-The MSA is designed for working teachers and other education professionals who have not received their master's degree and who want to seek principal licensure.
+The MSA is designed for working teachers who have not received their master's degree and who want to seek principal licensure.
 Students may go on to become principals or work in other K-12 leadership roles.

 The MSA at WCU is offered as part of a collaborative program in partnership with the Western Region Education Service Alliance (WRESA).
 The unique design integrates three primary components:

 It is our goal to work collaboratively to provide excellent professional learning opportunities that produce exceptional school leaders for North Carolina.
-Applications for the Master's in School Administration and the Post-Master's Certificate programs are accepted once per year.
+Applications for the Master's in School Administration are accepted once per year.